jobbert/2FA/README.md

-# phpBB_2FA
+# 2FA
-a two factor authentication extension for phpBB.
+A two factor authentication extension for phpBB.